AliceO2Group/ALF/README.md

 ## Usage

 ### o2-alf
 o2-alf is the binary of the ALF server.
-The only option it expects is the address of the DIM Nameserver.
-It can be passed either as a command-line argument or as an environmental variable.
+It expects the address of the DIM Nameserver, which can be passed either as a command-line argument or as an environmental variable.

 `
 o2-alf --dim-dns-node thedimdns.cern.ch